 Circe’s power to transform men into beasts has fascinated writers and artists for millennia.
 As just one example, in this 17th-century Flemish painting on view at the Getty Museum, Circe and Odysseus stand surrounded by many more animals than Homer ever envisioned.

 Ulysses at the Palace of Circe (detail), 1667, Wilhelm Schubert van Ehrenberg; animals by Carl Borromäus Andreas Ruthart.
 Oil on canvas, 35 x 47 7/8 in.
-Getty Museum, 71.PA.20
+The J. Paul Getty Museum, 71.PA.20